Next Book in the Series Browse A–Z

 Publication Reading Order

-The The Return of Sherlock Holmes is a Crime Fiction series by Arthur Conan Doyle, comprising 13 books published between 1903 and 1904.
-Books are listed in publication order, which is the recommended reading sequence.
+The The Return of Sherlock Holmes is a Crime Fiction series by Arthur Conan Doyle, made up of 13 books published between 1903 and 1904.
+It begins with The Adventure of the Empty House (1903), and is best read in publication order.
+The most recent entry is The Adventure of the Second Stain (Short Story) (1904), spanning 1 years of storytelling.

 # Title Year Buy